Irreducible modules for equivariant map superalgebras and their extensions: Equivariant periplectic map Lie superalgebras

-\begin{proof} Assume that $V_1$, $V_2$ are irreducible finite-dimensional $\ga$-modules with disjoint supports, and let $\rho_1$ and $\rho_2$ be the representations associated to $V_1$ and $V_2$, respectively.
-If $I_1$ and $I_2$ denote their supports, then the representation $\rho_1\otimes \rho_2$ associated to the action of $\ga$ on $V_1\otimes V_2$ factors through the composition
+\details{ Assume that $V_1$, $V_2$ are irreducible finite-dimensional $\ga$-modules with disjoint supports, and let $\rho_1$ and $\rho_2$ be the representations associated to $V_1$ and $V_2$, respectively.
+If $I_1$ and $I_2$ denote their annihilators, then the representation $\rho_1\otimes \rho_2$ associated to the action of $\ga$ on $V_1\otimes V_2$ factors through the composition

 where the injective homomorphism on the left is the diagonal map and the surjective homomorphism on the right is induced by the quotient maps.
 Notice that for $i=1,2$, $V_i$ is an irreducible finite-dimensional $\ga/I_i$-module, and its highest weight space has dimension one.
 Since homomorphisms of modules preserve weight spaces, we have $\End_\ga (V_1) \cong \End_\ga (V_2) \cong \C$.
 Therefore, it follows from \cite[Proposition~8.4]{Che95} that $V_1\otimes V_2$ is an irreducible $(\ga/I_1) \oplus (\ga/I_2)$-module.